I have 2 questions for you.

 However, this is a big mistake in many cases.

-It can lead to certain problems like having trouble budgeting, keeping track of expenditures, and even preparing to have their taxes done.
+It can lead to certain problems like having trouble budgeting, keeping track of expenditures, and even preparing to have their income tax return prepared.

 In fact, you can do it in 3 easy steps…